ejc075/CTCH310AD2019/README.md

 # CTCH310AD2019

+## Description
-Project created during Winter 2019 semester in the Intro to Computer Game and VR Design class (CTCH310AD).
+Rpository for project created during Winter 2019 semester in the Intro to Computer Game and VR Design class at the University of Regina.

+## Files List:
+- README.MD
+- LICENSE.txt